bajamircea/bajamircea.github.io/_posts/2021-09-30-deduction-meaning.markdown

 There are three issues:
-- the interpretation of formulas with free variables and issues like the relation between the formal system and it's interpretation (e.g. soundness, completeness)
+- the interpretation of formulas with free variables and issues like the relation between the formal system and its interpretation (e.g. soundness, completeness)
 - the generality-introduction rule: $$A \vdash \forall x A$$
 - the deduction theorem (implication-introduction): If $$\Gamma, A \vdash B$$